BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ### --add-exclusive-node arg

-* Specify list of peers to connect to only.
+* Manually add a peer to the local peer list ONLY attempt connections to it. [ip:port]
 * If this option is given the options add-priority-node and seed-node are ignored

 #### Example